will-lancer/will-lancer.github.io/README.md

  * PHY 301: Electromagnetic Theory I.
  * MAT 320: Introduction to Analysis.

-### What I'm currently reading (updated 6/10/24)
+### What I'm currently reading (updated 7/2/24)
 I'm basically just prepping for my graduate courses next semester, in addition to some topical reading on PDEs and QM.
- * For classical mechanics, I'm finishing up *Modern Classical Mechanics* by Helliwell and Sahakian.
+ * For classical mechanics, I'm finishing up *Modern Classical Mechanics* by Helliwell and Sahakian, as well as *Mechanics* by Landau and Lifshitz.
- * For algebra, I'm going through Aluffi's *Algebra: Chapter 0* (best algebra book ever!).
+ * For algebra, I'm going through Aluffi's *Algebra: Chapter 0*, and Lang's *Undergraduate Algebra*.
+The latter is a far more classical and digestible treatment of algebra, and the former gives one a more modern perspective on the subjectl; they complement each other nicely.
- * For fun (and because I'm taking PDEs this summer), I'm going through Pivato's *Linear Partial Differential Equations and Fourier Theory* and a few quantum mechanics textbooks: Zwiebach's, Woit's, and Binney and Skinner's.
+ * I'm also reading some E&M; mainly Purcell and Griffiths, with supplementary reading from Lechner's book *Classical
-   Most of my focus is on classical mechanics and algebra, though.
+   Electrodynamics: A Modern Perspective*.

 ## Industry
 My main interests in business are: